trevor-dolby-at-ibm-com/ace-submodule-schemalib-level2/README.md

 Originally created for a [blog post](https://community.ibm.com/community/user/integration/blogs/trevor-dolby/2023/04/03/automated-multi-repo-app-connect-enterprise-ace-ba).

-This repo is intended to be used as part of the application itself, and not as an independent ACE object.
+This repo is intended to be used as part of the application, and not as an independent ACE object.